Tips for Getting Better Sleep

 If you wake up to an alarm clock, you will wake up before you are fully rested and ready to wake up on your own.
 (Which means that you will start the day feeling tired and wishing that you could just stay in bed.)
 This is not a good way to start the day, and it is the way that a lot of people do.

-To give you an idea of just how unnatural and irritating it can be to wake up to an alarm clock, the man who invented the alarm clock ("Levi Hutchins") created it back in the year 1787.
-But his alarm clock would only go off at 4:00 AM because he couldn't figure out how to get it to go off at different times.
-And shortly after inventing his alarm clock that would go off every morning at 4:00 AM, he was murdered by his wife one day...
+To give you an idea of just how unnatural and stressful it can be to be woken up by an alarm clock, the man who invented the alarm clock (Levi Hutchins) created it back in the year 1787, but his alarm clock would only go off at 4:00 AM and he couldn't figure out how to get it to go off at different times, and shortly after inventing his alarm clock that would go off every morning at 4:00 AM, he was murdered by his wife one day...

 At 4:05 AM!

-2. IF YOU SLEEP WITH SOMEONE WHO HAS SLEEPING PROBLEMS, GET THEM HELP
+2. IF YOU SLEEP WITH SOMEONE WHO HAS TROUBLE SLEEPING, GET THEM HELP

-Sleeping in the same bed as someone who has sleeping problems will likely result in you having sleeping problems as well.
-So if you sleep with someone who does any of the following 10 things, please work on getting them help for their/your problem...
+Sleeping in the same bed with someone who has sleeping problems will likely result in you having sleeping problems as well, so if you sleep with someone who has any of the following problems, please work on getting them help for their/your problems...

 - Someone who snores.